thousandbrainsproject/tbp.monty/docs/how-monty-works/sensor-module/sm-for-rgbd-data.md

 ---

 # Sensor Modules for RGBD Data
-Most of our experiments rely on RGBD cameras as sensors.
-Both the `CameraSM`, `Probe`, and `SalienceSM`, expect RGBD images as input.
+Most of our experiments rely on RGBD cameras as sensors. `CameraSM`, `Probe`, and `SalienceSM`, expect RGBD images as input.
 We use the depth channel in combination with proprioceptive information (camera location in space) to determine the location of the patch in the world.

 ## Surface Normals and Principal Curvatures